 4. Present Referring to principles you or other researchers identified.

 Example: Bodies that are heavier than air fall toward the earth.
 Example: Husbands differ from wives when it comes to child-rearing practices.

-5. Past, present, or a combination 5.
-Past, present, or a combination 5.
-When reviewing other persons' research reports.
-5. Example: Jones (1963) found that children did not like interacting with hostile parents.
-5. Example: Jones (1963) found that children do not like interacting with hostile parents.
+5. Past, present, or When reviewing other persons' research reports.

+a combination Example: Jones (1963) found that children did not like interacting with hostile parents.

+Example: Jones (1963) found that children do not like interacting with hostile parents.